bacpop/BacQuerya-api/README.md

 conda env create -f environment.yml conda activate BQ_api
 ```
-To connect to and retrieve entries from the Azure SQL database, it is also necessary to install the [ODBC driver](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15).
+To connect to and retrieve entries from the Azure SQL database, you will also need to install the [ODBC driver](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15).

 # Contributors